bp-album/bp-album/readme.txt

 Tested up to: 3.6
 Stable tag: 0.1.8.15

-Photo Albums for BuddyPress.
-Includes Posts to Activity Stream, Member Comments, and Gallery Privacy Controls.
+BuddyPress Album is a lightweight photo album plugin for BuddyPress, with Posts to Activity Stream, Member Comments, and Privacy Controls.

 == Description ==
 Bp-Album adds full photo album capabilities to BuddyPress, mimicking Facebook's photo app.